jyhong836/jyhong.gitlab.io/content/publication/2023neurips_i2f/index.md

 ---

-## Motivation: Analyzing An Optimal Gradient Inversion Attack
+## Motivation: Estimate the Worst-Case Risks of Deep Gradient Leakage

 <!-- Though Deep Gradient Leakage (DGL) empirically shows a risk, it is hard to assess the risk without fully optimizing an attack. -->
 Deep Gradient Leakage (DGL)[^1] emerges as a strong attack on gradients computed on sensitive data.